barton-willis/Calculus-I-/README.md

-# Calculus resources, fall 2022
+# Calculus resources

-Resources for MATH 115  2022

-These are some resources that I might use for my fall 2022 calculus class at the University of Nebraska at Kearney.
+Here you will find some resources for my Calculus I class (MATH 115) at the University of Nebraska at Kearney.

 ### License